Prinsphield/GeneGAN/README.md

 features from other factors in feature space from weak supervised 0/1 labeling of training data.
 It allows fine-grained control of generated images on a certain attribute in a continous way.

+### Requirement

+- Python 3.5
+- TensorFlow 1.0
+- Opencv 3.2

 ### Training GeneGAN on celebA dataset

 0. Download [celebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset and unzip it into `datasets` directory.
-Please ensure that you have the following directory tree structure, and the resolution of all images is 418x594.
+There are various source providers for CelebA datasets.
+To ensure that the size of downloaded images is correct, please run `identify datasets/celebA/data/000001.jpg`, the size should be 409 x 687 if you are using the same dataset.
+Besides, please ensure that you have the following directory tree structure.

 ```
 ├── datasets